A Guide to Australia’s Best Red Wine Blends

-Once the backbone of the Australian wine industry (along with Fortified styles), red blends have been behind some of the most famous red wines this country has produced – think Penfolds Bin 389, a Cabernet Shiraz blend – but fell out of favour for a time as wine lovers embraced single variety styles.
+Once the backbone of the Australian wine industry (along with Fortified styles), red blends have been behind some of the most famous red wines this country has produced – think Penfolds Bin 389 or the iconic Cabernet Shiraz blend – but they fell out of favour for a time as wine lovers embraced single variety styles.
 That’s all changed however, and red blends are back in a big way – as you’ll discover in this exploration of Australia’s best red wine blends and their key regions!

 Red blends are as they sound – red wine grapes of different varieties, blended together through the winemaker’s art, to produce a rounded, flavoursome and distinctive wine.
 Indeed, many of the most famous red wines in history have been blended wines, including the great Bordeaux and Rhône red blends of France.

 The simple answer is, because some wines really are greater than the sum of their parts.
 Some grape varieties, like Cabernet Sauvignon and Merlot, share a great synergy and delight the palate.
 Sometimes, other unlikely combinations of grape varieties may simply complement each other beautifully.
 Such blends may be exclusive to a single region, or even a single producer.
 Other times, grapes are blended with other fruit from different regions to produce a wine of greater balance and complexity.

 What grape varieties are red blends made from?